Frequently Asked Questions for Families about the 2020-2021 School Year.

 Please visit the Health Care Access Bureau’s website for a full list of DC pediatric immunization locations or visit DCHealthlink.com if you need access to health insurance.
 DCPS also has seven school-based Health Centers that are serving as immunization clinics this summer.
 Please use the following link to view the sites and location hours.

 For learning at home, attendance will be recorded based on the student logging into Canvas, DCPS’ Learning Management System, each day between 6:00 am and 11:59 pm.
 Canvas participation will be transferred to a student’s Aspen attendance record on a daily basis.
 Teachers will monitor participation in live synchronous instruction as well as tracking successful engagement with online learning activities.
 If students need to miss a live synchronous class, they should communicate with a teacher about how to make up for missed learning.

 On July 16, the DC State Athletic Association announced it has postponed interscholastic athletics in the 2020-21 school year until January 21, due to the ongoing public health crisis.
 Subject to final approval by the Mayor and DC Health, the DCSAA will resume playing seasons in the winter, with a condensed schedule to allow for the possibility that all sports may have a playing season during the school year.

-You can learn more at DCPSReopenStrong.com which will include information for families and a staff page.
-Please, visit dcps.dc.gov or sign up for text alerts or email updates.
+You can learn more at DCPSReopenStrong.com that will include information for families and a staff page about SY20-21 or visit DC Public School’s homepage at dcps.dc.gov.